adiwg/mdBook/mdjson_schema_viewer/validator.md

 The error may contain "sub-errors".
 These errors are secondary errors that were encountered in relation to the primary error.
 These errors may provide more clues as to the source of the problem.

 Common errors may include improper pairing of brackets.
-For instance, a missing bracket or invalid bracket type (See the mdJSON topic for more information).
+For instance, a missing bracket or invalid bracket type (see the mdJSON topic for more information).